Last updated on December 26, 2022

 Due to their different composition and crystal structure, cubic zirconia and diamond have different densities or specific gravity.
 CZ has a density of 5.65 – 5.95, while diamond has a density of 3.52 ±0.01, meaning cubic zirconia is a denser gemstone, making it heavier than diamond.
 In other words, a CZ and a diamond of the same carat weight will not be of the same size.
 The cubic zirconia will be slightly smaller than the diamond.

 Diamond vs Cubic Zirconia Durability

 Since diamond and cubic zirconia have different chemical compositions, they differ in physical properties, one of which is their hardness and durability as a result.

 Diamond is the hardest gemstone, with a score of 10 on the Mohs scale.
-The hardness of cubic zirconia is 8.25 – 8.50, meaning it is less durable, easier to scratch and break than diamonds.
+The hardness of cubic zirconia is 8.25 – 8.50, meaning it is less durable and easier to scratch and break than diamonds.

 These two stones also differ in how sharp the edges of their facets are when cut and polished.
-Since CZ is not as hard as diamond, it can not be cut and faceted to match a real diamond.
+Since CZ is not as hard as a diamond, it can not be cut and faceted to match a real diamond.
 Both lab-grown and natural diamonds have very sharp facet edges, while cubic zirconia has more rounded edges, which become even more rounded with time, making the stone look foggy and dull.